rgilks/writeo/docs/models/feedback.md

 ### Current State: CEFR Scoring

-Can be deployed as drop-in replacement for T-AES-CORPUS:
+Can be deployed as drop-in replacement for AES-CORPUS:

 ```python
 # Modal deployment